-Gartner recently published its Market Guide for Digital Experience Monitoring (Gartner subscription required) in September 2019.
-While skeptics may roll their eyes at “another analyst report” that introduces yet another acronym into IT, there is good reason to read this report.
+Gartner recently published its Market Guide for Digital Experience Monitoring (DEM) in September 2019 (Note: Gartner subscription required).
+Gartner is well known for its Magic Quadrant 4-quadrant vendor matrix that highlights vendor positioning for a wide range of product categories from broad categories such as the Internet of Things (IoT) to more specific ones such as application performance monitoring.
+While skeptics may roll their eyes at “another analyst report” that introduces yet another acronym into the IT lexicon, there is good reason to read this report.
 Gartner reflects the reality of where many mainstream enterprises are at, so I believe DEM’s introduction is significant.
 Furthermore, the Market Guide is, in my opinion, a well-written and thoughtful analysis that has helpful insight and applicability.
-So, let’s explore the what, why and how of DEM.
+So, let’s explore the what, why, and how of DEM.

 Gartner defines DEM as a “performance analysis discipline that supports the optimization of the operational experience and behavior of a digital agent, human or machine, with the application and service portfolio of enterprises.
 These users, human or digital, can be a mix of external users outside the firewall and inside it.
 This discipline also seeks to observe and model the behavior of users as a flow of interactions in the form of a customer journey.”1

-As an IT team leader today, you need to recognize that the digital experiences of customers and employees is a paramount business outcome, for which you need data to manage.
-This data, now more than ever, is oriented towards the users’ point of view and user behavior, as opposed to the intrinsic performance of application code.
+All IT teams today need to recognize that the digital experiences and user actions of customers, employee experiences, and employee productivity is paramount to successful business outcomes, that you need data to manage.
+This data, now more than ever, is oriented towards business transactions, with the transactions from the users’ point of view; and user behavior, as opposed to the intrinsic performance of application code.

-This underscores the fact that not only do human experiences (ultimately) matter, but also that, in the highly distributed nature of constructing application experiences, the “experiences” of machines (microservices, etc.) in interacting with other apps and services are critical tributaries to the human experience.
-Simply put, if your machines can’t talk, the humans can’t get what they need.
+This underscores the fact that not only do human experiences (ultimately) matter but also that, in the highly distributed nature of constructing application experiences through APIs, the “experiences” of machines (microservices, etc.) in interacting with other backend apps and services are critical tributaries to the human experience.
+Simply put, if your machines can’t talk, humans can’t get what they need.